NESOY/Back-end-Developer-Interview-Questions/README.md

 * Write a program that builds random mazes.
 * Write a sample code that produces a memory leak
 * Generate a sequence of unique random numbers
-* Write a simple Garbage collection system
+* 간단한 Garbage collection system을 작성해보세요.
 * Write a basic message broker, using whatever language you like.
 * Write a very basic web server.
 Draw a road map for features to be implemented in the future.
 * How would you sort a 10GB file?
 How would your approach change with a 10TB one?